Data partitioning strategies

 You can implement vertical partitioning by storing related information in different aggregations in the same database.
 For example, in an e-commerce application, you can store commonly accessed information about products in one Redis hash and less frequently used detailed information in another.
 Both hashes can use the same product ID as part of the key.
 For example, you can use "product: nn" (where nn is the product ID) for the product information and "product_details: nn" for the detailed data.
 This strategy can help reduce the volume of data that most queries are likely to retrieve.

 You can repartition a Redis data store, but keep in mind that it's a complex and time-consuming task.
-Redis clustering can repartition data automatically, but this capability is not available with Azure Redis Cache.
+Redis clustering can repartition data automatically, but this capability is not available with Azure Cache for Redis.
 Therefore, when you design your partitioning scheme, try to leave sufficient free space in each partition to allow for expected data growth over time.
-However, remember that Azure Redis Cache is intended to cache data temporarily, and that data held in the cache can have a limited lifetime specified as a time-to-live (TTL) value.
+However, remember that Azure Cache for Redis is intended to cache data temporarily, and that data held in the cache can have a limited lifetime specified as a time-to-live (TTL) value.
 For relatively volatile data, the TTL can be short, but for static data the TTL can be a lot longer.
 Avoid storing large amounts of long-lived data in the cache if the volume of this data is likely to fill the cache.
-You can specify an eviction policy that causes Azure Redis Cache to remove data if space is at a premium.
+You can specify an eviction policy that causes Azure Cache for Redis to remove data if space is at a premium.

-When you use Azure Redis cache, you specify the maximum size of the cache (from 250 MB to 53 GB) by selecting the appropriate pricing tier.
-However, after an Azure Redis Cache has been created, you cannot increase (or decrease) its size.
+When you use Azure Cache for Redis, you specify the maximum size of the cache (from 250 MB to 53 GB) by selecting the appropriate pricing tier.
+However, after an Azure Cache for Redis has been created, you cannot increase (or decrease) its size.

 Redis batches and transactions cannot span multiple connections, so all data that is affected by a batch or transaction should be held in the same database (shard).